jtdaugherty/brick/docs/guide.rst

   events that are handled in the same event handler.

-There's also another situation that would be problematic, which is when an abstract event like ``QuitEvent`` has a key mapping that collides with a key handler that is bound to a specific key rather than an event using ``Brick.Keybindings.KeyDispatcher.onKey``:
+There's also another situation that would be problematic, which is when an abstract event like ``QuitEvent`` has a key mapping that collides with a key handler that is bound to a specific key using ``Brick.Keybindings.KeyDispatcher.onKey`` rather than an event:

 .. code:: haskell

     K.onKey (K.bind '\t') "Increment the counter by 10" $
         counter %= (+ 10)

 If ``onKey`` is used, the handler it creates is only triggered by the specified key (``Tab`` in the example above).
-But the handler is included alongside handlers that are also triggered by ``Tab``, so if those event handlers were provided together when creating a ``KeyDispatcher`` then it would fail to construct due to the collision.
+But the handler may be included alongside handlers in the same dispatcher that are *also* triggered by ``Tab``, so if those event handlers were provided together when creating a ``KeyDispatcher`` then it would fail to construct due to the collision.

-Brick provides ``Brick.Keybindings.KeyConfig.keyEventMappings`` to help with finding collisions and ``keyDispatcher`` fails when collisions are detected.
+Brick provides ``Brick.Keybindings.KeyConfig.keyEventMappings`` to help finding collisions at the key configuration level.
+Finding out about collisions at the dispatcher level is possible by handling the failure case when calling ``Brick.Keybindings.KeyDispatcher.keyDispatcher``.

 Joining Borders
 ===============